Kingdom Hearts Coded: Reception

 Prior to Coded's release, Jeremy Parish of 1UP.com praised the game's graphics and scope.
 He stated the graphics were comparable to those of the PlayStation Portable and commented that coded was a sign of mobile games turning into "full-fledged" games.
 1UP.com's Kevin Gifford commented that the game deserved the attention of video game enthusiasts, and praised its features: the themes and the online mobile phone portal.

 Kingdom Hearts Re:coded received mixed reviews.
 IGN praised the gameplay variety and graphics, but criticized the story and platforming.
 GameSpot said that "Frustrating platforming and a tepid narrative mar this journey into classic Kingdom Hearts realms."
 Game Informer called the game "The most skip-worthy entry in the series".
 Nintendo Power said it was "the best 'Kingdom Hearts' game to yet grace a Nintendo platform."
 Official Nintendo Magazine stated that "While it may suffer from some unforgivable camera problems, it is a decent game for Kingdom Hearts fans and will keep them entertained until Dream Drop Distance comes out".
 1Up.com's Joe Leonard said that "While Re:coded never does anything that's particularly groundbreaking, it does what it sets out to do very well and adds some fun and interesting twists on the standard formula."
-Kat Bailey of G4tv stated "It's obviously no Kingdom Hearts III -- it's not even a Birth by Sleep -- but as an appetizer for better things to come (like the forthcoming 3DS game), it will suffice."
+Jamin Smith of VideoGamer.com said, "While this latest Kingdom Hearts has its fair share of problems, long-term fans shouldn't find it too hard to forgive and forget.
+"Kat Bailey of G4tv stated "It's obviously no Kingdom Hearts III -- it's not even a Birth by Sleep -- but as an appetizer for better things to come (like the forthcoming 3DS game), it will suffice."

-VentureBeat reviewed the HD 2.5 Remix, and called the Re:coded part of the game collection as a long and not particularly interesting retread of plot points from the original Kingdom Hearts, further complicated by elements added from other games and containing many complex subplots.
+VentureBeat reviewed the HD 2.5 Remix, and called the Re:coded part of the game collection as a long, uninteresting retread of plot points from the original Kingdom Hearts, further complicated by elements added from other games and numerous complex subplots.
 Game Revolution called the movie "boring", as the cut scenes were intended to fill in between sections of gameplay and never as a film unto itself.